eclipse-iceoryx/iceoryx/doc/design/command-line-parser.md

 | CommandLineParser                            |     * extract user defined values as string from command line
 |                                              |     * "parse" creates a CommandLineOptions object through
 |  - CommandLineParser & addSwitch(...)        |         which those values can be accessed
-|  - CommandLineParser & addOptionalValue(...) |     * it generates the help output based on the provided user
+|  - CommandLineParser & addOptional(...)      |     * it generates the help output based on the provided user
-|  - CommandLineParser & addRequiredValue(...) |         arguments and prints it on syntax failure or user
+|  - CommandLineParser & addRequired(...)      |         arguments and prints it on syntax failure or user
 |                                              |         request (-h or --help)
 |  - CommandLineOptions parse(argc, argv, ...) |
 +----------------------------------------------+